mjdamgaard/Notes/README.md

 # Notes

-This is a folder where I, and anyone who fork it, can upload work related to my QED paper and other work.
+This is a folder where I upload notes about various subjects, such as physics, quantum programming languages, and more.
+I thus use it similarly to a homepage, in other words.

 I: Mads J. Damgaard, B.Sc. in physics (at the Niels Bohr Insitute) and B.Sc. in computer science (at the UCPH Department of Computer Science).